Skip to main content

 Filing a claim

-3Identify your relationship to the deceased and your legal authority (beneficiary, executor, administrator, or successor trustee)
+• Your relationship to the deceased and your legal authority (P.O.D. beneficiary, executor, administrator, or successor trustee)

-5If the account is titled in a trust, the successor trustee presents the trust agreement, death certificate, and ID
+• Trust Account: the account passes to the named beneficiary on the death of the last surviving trustee, outside the trustee's estate; the successor trustee presents the trust agreement, death certificate, and ID

-6If the account must go through probate, provide Letters Testamentary or Letters of Administration from the court
+• Single-Party Account without P.O.D.: the balance passes through the estate -- provide Letters Testamentary or Letters of Administration

 Required Documents